lsst-dm/dmtn-249/index.rst

 .. note::

    Almost all ``put`` calls today happen in the context of pipeline execution, but our intent is to ultimately make all task execution go through the workspace concept introduced in :ref:`component-overview` (and described more fully in DMTN-271 :cite:`DMTN-271`).
-   The remaining use cases for ``put`` include RubinTV's best-effort execution (which should probably use workspaces as well), certain curated-calibration ingests, and users puttering around in notebooks.
+   The remaining use cases for ``put`` include RubinTV's best-effort image processing (which should probably use workspaces as well), certain curated-calibration ingests, and users puttering around in notebooks.

 The prototype implementation of :py:class:`Butler.put_many` (a new API we envision ``put`` delegating to) begins by expanding the data IDs of all of the given :py:class:`~lsst.daf.butler.DatasetRef` objects is given.
 A dictionary mapping UUID to :py:class:`~lsst.daf.butler.DatasetRef` is then used to construct a :py:class:`PutTransaction` instance to pass to :py:meth:`Butler.begin_transaction`.